-Traders commonly interpret payment for retaining an open position overnight (aka Swap) as an additional fee, which they must pay to their broker, since Swap is negative for most of currency pairs.
-In other words, it is a debit to customers’ account.
-However, for some currency pairs it is positive.
-Therefore, sometimes traders try to make a profit on FOREX market at the end of trading session on Wednesday, when a triple Swap is charged.
+Traders commonly interpret payment for retaining an open position overnight (aka Swap) as an additional fee, which they must pay to their broker since Swap is negative for most of the currency pairs.
+In other words, it is a debit to customers’ accounts.
+However, for some currency pairs, it is positive.
+Therefore, sometimes traders try to make a profit on the Forex market at the end of the trading session on Wednesday when a triple Swap is charged.

 What is Swap in Forex Trading

-In order to realize what events take place on FOREX market right before Swap is charged, let’s define what is Swap.
+In order to realize what events take place on the Forex market right before Swap is charged, let’s define what is Swap.
 Swap is an arrangement of two opposite side contracts, one of which closes previously opened trade and the other reopens an identical trade, but at a different price level, so that it takes into account the payment for retaining that position.
-Hereby, banks and other liquidity providers carry out daily settlement procedure.
+Hereby, banks and other liquidity providers carry out daily settlement procedures.

 How to Get Positive Swap in Forex

 Traders, who try to make money using a Triple Swap strategy, usually act in the following way: they buy Australian Dollar against US Dollar (since the interest rate on AUD is higher) 20-30 seconds prior to Swap being charged, that means, they go Long AUDUSD without giving any consideration to the direction of the trend.
 In 10-15 seconds after SWAP is charged, traders liquidate that order.
 It is important to understand, that between the initiation of the transaction and its liquidation, i.e. for 40-50 seconds, a full cycle of settlement is carried out (as described above).